Tarzoon: Shame of the Jungle: Home media

 The film was released on VHS by Media Home Entertainment in 1979.
-In January of 2011, the film had its DVD release in the UK by Lace DVD.
-In fall of 2011, Another World Entertainment released the film (along with The Missing and The Big Bang) on DVD in the Benelux and Netherlands.
+In January 2011, the film had its DVD release in the UK by Lace DVD.
+In fall of 2011, Another World Entertainment released the film (along with The Missing Link and The Big Bang) on DVD in the Benelux and Netherlands.

 Reception

-When the film premiered some parts of Europe and Latin America, it garnered a lot of positive success, in which it also ended up selling more tickets in France than The Godfather Part II.
-Though when the film was released in the US, it received negative reviews.
+When the film premiered some parts of Europe and Latin America, it garnered a lot of positive success, in which it had 1.3 million admissions (making $9 million in France) also ended up selling more tickets in France than The Godfather Part II.
+Though when the film was released in the US, it received negative reviews and was also a box office bomb.
 Vincent Canby of The New York Times said that the film was an "unsuccessful attempt to parody the life and adventures of Edgar Rice Burroughs' Tarzan."
 Tam Allen in The Village Voice called the film "an uncomfortably accurate reflection of that civic eyesore known as toilet art," and compared it unfavorably to Fritz the Cat and Down and Dirty Duck.
 Playboy praised the film's artwork, but felt that the film became "monotonous after a good start – still, in the off-the-wall category, the most literate prurient and amusing challenge to community standards since Fritz the Cat."